raakeshkamal/ros-rrt/anytimerrt/README.md

 * *stepSize* represents the step size to be used for adding new nodes.

 		<arg name = "stepSize" value="10.0" /> <!--step size of RRT -->
+* *algoSpeed* represents the relative speed of the **RRT*** algorithm with respect to the motion of the robot.
+It the number of iterations the **RRT*** algo runs for every step of the robot.

+        <arg name = "algoSpeed" value="100" /> <!--algo speed of RRT -->
+* *maxRuns* is the total number of **RRT*** algorithm runs.

+        <arg name = "maxRuns" value="4" /> <!--maximum number of RRT runs -->
+* *costToGoFactor* is a part of the branch and bound algorithm.
+Higher *costToGoFactor* biases the **RRT*** algo to look for new nodes to add in and around the end point of the robot.

+        <arg name = "costToGoFactor" value="3.0"/> <!--cost to go factor for the branch and bound function-->
-* *neighbourFactor* is applicable to **RRT***.It represents the radius of search with respect to the step size for the nearby nodes from the new node.For example if *neighbourFactor* is 2.0 the radius of search is *2.0 x stepSize*
+* *neighbourFactor* represents the radius of search with respect to the step size for the nearby nodes from the new node.For example if *neighbourFactor* is 2.0 the radius of search is *2.0 x stepSize*

 		<arg name = "neighbourFactor" value="2.0"/> <!--neighbour Factor for search-->
 * *maxIter* represents the maximum number of iterations the RRT algo is supposed to run.

 		<arg name = "maxIter" value="10000" /><!--max iterations of the RRT algo-->
-* *animate* set this argument to true to visualize the RRT tree.

-		<arg name = "animate" value="true" /> <!--set to true to visualize RRT-->

 ## Launch
-Once you have set the required parameters in the launch file of the respective package, run the RRT algo using
+Once you have set the required parameters in the launch file of the respective package, run the anytime-RRT algo using

-	roslaunch rrt rrt.launch
-And the RRT* algo using

-    roslaunch rrtstar rrtStar.launch
+	roslaunch anytimerrt anytimeRRT.launch

 ## Bugs & Feature Requests

 Please report bugs and request features using the [Issue Tracker](https://github.com/anybotics/grid_map/issues).